Hi, I’m Julie Revelant, a health journalist, foodie, gym rat and mom of 2.

 The journey wasn’t always a smooth ride, but for the past 5 years, I’ve worked hard to make sure my kids eat healthy so they always will.
 It’s not because I don’t want to battle picky eaters, it’s because I know that what my kids eat now will set the stage for their health throughout their lives.

-Why our kids deserve better
+Our kids deserve better

 I grew up in the 1980’s when TV dinners, Steak-Umms, tater tots and Tuna Helper were the hottest new ways to serve up meals and packaged, processed, low-fat foods were pantry staples.